Texas Youth Commission: Operations

 In Texas a juvenile offender is a person who is at least 10 years of age but has not yet turned 17 while committing an act referred to as "delinquent conduct" (an act that, if committed by an adult, would result in confinement in a jail or imprisonment) or "conduct in need of supervision" or a "CINS violation" (an act that refers to conduct that, if committed by an adult, would result in a fine, or conduct that may only be committed by children such as truancy).
 If a juvenile received an "adjudication," it is a finding that the juvenile committed "delinquent conduct" or a "CINS violation," equivalent to a conviction in an adult court system.
 Among the possible outcomes for youth adjudicated for "delinquent conduct" is being sent to a TYC institution.

 Juvenile court judges sentence youth offenders to the custody of the TYC.
+Juveniles in TYC can be classified as either General Offenders, Level A or B Violent Offenders, Firearms Offenders, Controlled Substance Dealers, or Chronic Serious Offenders.
+They either receive a determinate or indeterminate sentence.
 Most offenders receive indeterminate sentences, meaning there is no set end date to the sentences.
-The commission defines a minimum stay, between 9 and 24 months, for each offender with an indeterminate sentence, and the prisoner may be released from custody depending on his or her participation in the program.
+The commission defines a minimum stay or period of confinement, between 9 and 24 months, (known as a minimum length of stay or MLOS) or (Minimum Period of Confinement or MPOC) for each offender with an indeterminate sentence, and the prisoner may be released from custody depending on his or her participation in the program.
 The child may stay in TYC custody until reaching 19 years of age.
 Some courts set specific sentences for TYC offenders; the sentences may be up to 40 years.
 If TYC officials determine that the offender satisfactorily completed the TYC program while in TYC custody, the offender may serve the rest of his or her court-defined sentence while on adult parole instead of serving time in a Texas Department of Criminal Justice (TDCJ) adult prison.
 A child committed to the TYC system on or before June 7, 2007, may be held by the agency until the age of 21.
 Offenders with determinate sentences occupy about 20% of the slots at high restriction facilities.